-Effective case studies depend on quality writing, but even more important than the writing itself is the data you collect to transform your argument.
-Without talking to the right people and asking the right questions, your writer won’t be able to create a compelling, data-rich story.
+Effective marketing case studies depend on quality storytelling, but even more important than the writing itself is the data you collect to transform your argument.
+Without talking to the right people and asking the right questions, your content writer won’t be able to create a compelling, data-rich story.

-Case study interviews aren’t difficult, but given their level of detail, it’s important to prepare accordingly so you can capitalize on every opportunity to turn prospective clients into your actual clients.
+Marketing case study interviews aren’t difficult, but given their level of detail, it’s best to prepare a discussion guide so you can capitalize on every opportunity to turn prospective clients into your actual clients.

-How to Prepare for a Case Study Interview
+How to Prepare for a Marketing Case Study Interview

 We covered some excellent preparation tips in a previous blog post, but it’s important not to underscore this portion of your research.
 As a general rule, you should be able to answer the following questions before proceeding with an interview: